 The natural penicillins include penicillin G for parenteral administration (aqueous crystalline for intravenous or benzathine penicillin G for intramuscular administration) or for oral administration (penicillin G and phenoxymethyl penicillin [penicillin V]).
 They are most active against gram-positive organisms and are susceptible to hydrolysis by beta-lactamases.
 They are used (1) for infections caused by susceptible and moderately susceptible pneumococci, depending at the site of infection; (2) other streptococci, such as Streptococcus pyogenes, (including anaerobic streptococci); (3) meningococci; (4) non–beta-lactamase-producing staphylococci; (5) Treponema pallidum and other spirochetes; (6) Cutibacterium (formerly Propionibacterium) acnes and other gram-positive anaerobic bacilli; (7) non-difficile clostridia; and (8) Actinomyces.
 See Table 30–4.

 Penicillin has wide extracellular distribution with decreased levels in the eye, prostate, and cerebrospinal fluid.
 However, with inflamed meninges and appropriate dosing, sufficient penetration into the cerebrospinal fluid can be achieved.

-Because intramuscular administration of benzathine penicillin allows for extended release of penicillin, continuous therapeutic blood and tissue levels allow for the treatment of syphilis.
+Intramuscular administration of benzathine penicillin allows for extended release of penicillin, providing continuous therapeutic blood and tissue levels for the treatment of syphilis.

 Most infections due to susceptible organisms respond to aqueous penicillin G in daily doses of 1–2 million units administered intravenously every 4–6 hours.
 For more serious infections (meningitis, endocarditis), increased doses (3–4 million units intravenously every 4–6 hours with normal kidney function) are required.